michaeldmoore/CSVServer/README.md

 CSVServer runs as a HTTP (REST) server, on port 4000 (this can be changed by editing CSVServer.js).
 Also, note that the current version is set to run on the localhost (i.e. on the same server as Grafana itself).
 Hosting CSVServer on a different server will most likely require a CORS header to be added to the source, and any firewalls configured to support it).
 Adding secure HTTPS support would require a similar change.
 No plans exist to build this support in - at least - not yet.

-## Setting up Grafana SimpleJSON datasource to use CSVServer
+## Setting up Grafana SimpleJSON or simPod.JSON datasource to use with CSVServer

 The SimpleJSON datasource plugin needs to be installed first.
 If not already installed, stop Grafana server and run the following command line (windows):